Another letter from a senior to a junior devil… (with apologies to C.S. Lewis)

 3) Don’t give them time to meet.
 Encourage the attitude within church leaders that they do not have time to meet with their staff regularly.
 Remember, good communication between staff is bad news for us.
-If they do meet, try and ensure that their phones are not switched off as interruptions are a great way to hinder productive meetings.
+If they do meet, ensure phones stay on as interruptions are a great way to hinder productive meetings.

-4) Discourage regular team meetings, appraisals and annual reviews.
-These tend to air the issues and can be dangerously effective for encouragement and motivation.
-If they do have team meetings try and ensure they are long, boring and fractious.
+4) Discourage good team meetings, appraisals and annual reviews.
+These tend to air the issues and, done well, can be dangerously effective for encouragement and motivation.
+If they do have meetings try and ensure they are long, boring and fractious.

-6) Encourage the strangely Christian tendency to split the sacred from the secular.
-Encourage a ‘spiritualising’ of the problems – nothing upsets staff more than being told to have more faith or to pray more when issues are not being addressed.
+6) Encourage the strange Christian tendency to split the sacred from the secular.
+Encourage a ‘spiritualising’ of the problems.
+After all, nothing upsets staff more than being told to ‘have more faith’, ‘bear their cross’ or ‘pray more’ when issues are not being addressed.

-7) Finally, we have to realise that a lot of church leaders are aware that they are not managing people well and yet don’t do anything about it.
+7) Finally, we have to realise that a lot of church leaders are aware that they are not managing people well but don’t do anything about it.
 Encourage them to avoid training events or making any concrete steps to develop their skills.

 You will do well to listen to my guidance, Wormwood.
 It is vital to our cause that we maintain poor management of staff within churches.
 Little else undermines the mission of the Church so effectively.